AequilibraE/aequilibrae/docs/source/traffic_assignment.rst

 * **classes**:  List of objects :ref:`assignment_class_object` , each of which are a completely specified traffic class

-* **algorithm**: The assignment algorithm to be used. e.g. "all-or-nothing" or "bfw"

 * **vdf**: The Volume delay function (VDF) to be used

 * **vdf_parameters**: The parameters to be used in the volume delay function,